kandaj/jokes-app/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.
+Launches the app test runner in the interactive watch mode.

+### `npm run api-test`

+Launches the API test.